sapphiredev/utilities/packages/iterator-utilities/README.md

 ### `min`

-Consumes the iterable and returns the minimum element.
-If the iterable is empty, it returns `null`.
+Consumes the iterable and returns the lowest number element.
+If the iterable is empty, or contains only non-number values, it returns `null`.

 ```typescript
 const iterable = [1, 2, 3, 4, 5];